colbell/bitsa/README.md

     jeff@example.net	Robert Smith
     bob@robertsystems	Robert Brown

+Contacts are returned as email address, the TAB character and then the contacts name.

 The first time you run Bitsa and then if it has been more than a day since it was last updated it will get the latest changes from your GMail contacts and copy them to a local cache (~/.bitsa_cache.yml).